 “There’s a professor there who is really nice.
 Her name is Meg and she said that my test fish tacos were some of the best she’s ever had.”

 Lena walks over and hugs her tightly.
 “I’m proud of you,” she whispers, even though they both know that Kara can hear.

 She applies as Linda Lee.
 Even though Winn swears that he can create another identity for her, El shrugs him off.
-Kara and Lena are both standing behind him and staring at her intently while he says it and the panicky way both of them keep opening and closing their mouths to offer something that has El’s mouth tasting like pennies makes her skin crawl.
+Kara and Lena are both standing behind him and staring at her intently while he says it and the panicky way both of them keep opening and closing their mouths as if to try and offer something has El’s mouth tasting like pennies and making her skin crawl.